-CLAIMS is an Authentication Server.
+CLAIMS Assessing is an Authentication Server.
 PII is used by application users (CAPRI, JLV, Web VRAM) to authenticate and gain access to VistA applications.
 Due to this, there is a risk that, if the data were accessed by an unauthorized individual or otherwise breached, serious harm or even identity theft may result.

-CLAIMS deploys security measures to protect the information from inappropriate use and/or disclosure through both access controls and training of all employees and contractors.
-CLAIMS security measures include access control, configuration management, audit and accountability measures, contingency planning, personnel security, system and communication protection, awareness and training, identification authentication, physical and environmental protection, system information integrity, security assessment and authorization, incident response, risk assessment, planning and maintenance.
+deploys security measures to protect the information from inappropriate use and/or disclosure through both access controls and training of all employees and contractors.
+Security measures include contingency planning, personnel security, system and communication protection, awareness and training, identification authentication, physical and environmental protection, system information integrity, security assessment and authorization, incident response, risk assessment, planning and maintenance.